Headphones On: Critical reception

 In a review for Pitchfork, Eric Torres described "Headphones On" as a "new wrinkle to the Addison Rae formula, infusing her cotton-candy music with the kind of vulnerability that can make it feel like the outside world's on mute."
 He also felt that Rae's take on electropop suits the current "shaky cultural moment", as her "featherlight music doubles as a smooth-brain release from the anhedonia of day-to-day life in America."
 Likewise, Joel Calfee wrote for Harper's Bazaar that Rae is "providing us with the perfect soundtrack for when we need to escape the troubles of the real world."
 Cosmopolitans Samantha Olson stated Rae is "four for four right now" after dropping "back-to-back bangers" while Uproxxs Josh Kurp echoed that the track "continues Rae's hot streak."
 Nathan Merchadier of Numéro claimed the single cemented Rae's status as "one of the defining it-girls of the moment."
 Robin Murray reviewed the song for Clash, praising that it "feels special [...] this is pop at its most care-free and transformative," continuing that Rae is "stamping out her own identity" and "there’s a real gift for world-building at the centre of 'Headphones On' that feels unique to her," and, "Piece by piece, Addison Rae is chipping away at the veneer of cynicism that some have placed around her music; effortlessly stylish, 'Headphones On' should serve as the tipping point, the moment of inflection."
+Jade Wickes of The Face called it "eccentric, sugary and vulnerable in equal measure."